IABTechLab/uid2docs/api/v2/upgrade-guide.md

 The v2 updates to the UID2 API include the following:

-- [Application API layer encryption](./encryption-decryption.md) that provides E2E content protection, which prevents sensitive UID2 information from leaking to a network operator or the UID2 service operator.
+- To prevent sensitive UID2 information from leaking to a network operator or the UID2 service operator, application [API layer encryption](./encryption-decryption.md) has been added, which provides E2E content protection.<br>This means that performing calls to the v2 endpoints requires encrypting the POST request body and decrypting the response.
-- In addition to the client API key for [authentication](#authentication-and-authorization), a client secret is now required for encrypting API requests and decrypting API responses.
+- In addition to the client API key for [authentication](./encryption-decryption.md#authentication-and-authorization), a client secret is now required for encrypting API requests and decrypting API responses.
+- The HTTP request type of all GET endpoints in the [UID2 API v1](../v1/endpoints/README.md) has changed from GET to POST in the [UID2 API v2](./endpoints/README.md).
-- No more query parameters.
+- No more query parameters are required in requests.
 New POST methods take input parameters as the request body in the JSON format.
 - No URL-encoding of parameter values is required.
 - The [POST /identity/map](./endpoints/post-identity-map.md) endpoint now retrieves UID2s and salt bucket IDs for one or multiple email addresses, phone numbers, or the respective hashes.

 ## Prerequisites

+Before you start the upgrade, be sure to review the following requirements:

-- To authenticate to the UID2 endpoints, be sure to [contact the UID2 administrator](../README.md#contact-info) and obtain the v2 client API key.
+- To be able to authenticate to the UID2 endpoints, [contact the UID2 administrator](../README.md#contact-info) and obtain the v2 client API key.
 See also [Authentication and Authorization](./README.md#authentication-and-authorization).
-- You must complete your upgrade by March 31, 2023, when all v1 SDK files and APIs, including unversioned ones will be depreated and removed.
+- You must complete your upgrade by **March 31, 2023**, when all v1 SDK files and endpoints, the v0 SDK files, and any unversioned endpoints will be deprecated and removed.

 ## Publisher Upgrade Workflow